What is Spread Betting?

 That’s the biggest difference between betting and spread-betting, if you keep paying you can stay in the market until it starts to go your way and so it is highly addictive.
 It is also highly risky, 80% of all non-professional spread-betters lose all of their money.

 CFDs are very similar to spread-betting but the contract for differences itself does actually have a value for the length of that contract which can be traded.
-CFD trading is illegal within the United States of America.
+CFD trading is illegal within the United States of America, Canada and Israel.

 This means that CFDs are effectively speculating on spread-betting which is, as you can imagine, a highly risky proposition.